CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 functions fortran programs for their accurate calculation., (n.d.). https://github.com/mathieuandspheroidalwavefunctions." for the expansion coefficients with the Meixner and Schafke normalization scheme, and the prolate spheroidal radial functions of the first and second kind and their derivatives,

-References:
+References:<br>
 A.L.
 Van Buren, J.E.
-Boisvert, Accurate calculation of prolate spheroidal radial functions of the first kind and their first derivatives, Quarterly of Applied Mathematics LX (2002) 589–599.
+Boisvert, Accurate calculation of prolate spheroidal radial functions of the first kind and their first derivatives, Quarterly of Applied Mathematics LX (2002) 589–599.<br>
 A.L.
 Van Buren, J.E.
-Boisvert, Improved calculation of Prolate Spheroidal Radial functions of the second kind and their first derivatives, Quarterly of Applied Mathematics LXII (2004) 493–507.
+Boisvert, Improved calculation of Prolate Spheroidal Radial functions of the second kind and their first derivatives, Quarterly of Applied Mathematics LXII (2004) 493–507.<br>

 ## How to run the script to model the backscattering from a liquid- or gas-filled prolate spheroid